moradna/Conspiracy-Detection-Conspiracy-Detection-in-Retweet-Networks/README.md

-# Conspiracy-Detection-Conspiracy-Detection-in-Retweet-Networks
-Enhancing Conspiracy Detection in Hebrew Tweets Using Retweet Networks and Large Language Models
+# Enhancing Conspiracy Detection in Hebrew Tweets Using Retweet Networks and Large Language Models
-# Conspiracy Detection in Hebrew Tweets with LLMs and Network Context

 This project explores enhanced conspiracy theory detection in Hebrew-language tweets using a combination of **textual analysis via large language models (LLMs)** and **retweet network-based features**.
 The work focuses on identifying hidden conspiratorial content—particularly in the context of COVID-19 and vaccine skepticism—by combining **graph structure insights** with **Chain-of-Thought (CoT) prompting** for better reasoning.

+---

 ## 📌 Project Goals